-Employees who believe that their employer is violating the Fair Wages and Healthy Families Act may file a complaint with the Labor Department of the Industrial Commission of Arizona or file a civil lawsuit.
-To file a complaint with the Labor Department online, please click here.
-To file a claim in writing, send the completed claim form (available here) to:
+Employees who believe that their employer is violating the Fair Wages and Healthy Families Act may file a complaint with the Labor Department of the Industrial Commission or file a civil lawsuit.
+To file a complaint online concerning underpayment of minimum wage, click here.
+To file a complaint online concerning underpayment of earned paid sick time, click here.
+To file a claim in writing, send the completed claim form to: